WilliamsPanLab/gs/Step3_Fig2/README.md

 ## Bootstrapping/computational steps (assuming sample construction is done)

 1. Port masterdf over to Sherlock with scp.
-Subsequent steps in Fig_2_parents.R
+Subsequent steps in Fig_2_parents.R, which is sbatched (slurm equiv. of SGE qsub) by [this script](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/sbatch_Fig2_Parents.sh)
 2. module load R/4.1 on sherlock and open R (terminal)
 3. Load needed master dataframe
 4. Glean number of subjects for bootstrapping purposes later